swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 ![Updating a Variable](../fig/python-sticky-note-variables-03.svg)

-Since `weight_lb` doesn't "remember" where its value came from, it isn't automatically updated when `weight_kg` changes.
+Since `weight_lb` doesn't remember where its value came from, it isn't automatically updated when `weight_kg` changes.
 This is different from the way spreadsheets work.